kasti0/Hackintosh_Lenovo-IdeaPad-330s-15ikb/README.md

  - Boot> USB Boot: Enabled
  -> everything else can be left default

-### SMBIOS

- - refer to this guide for more information: https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/kaby-lake.html#platforminfo
- - for this setup the SMBIOS of the MacBookPro15,2 with i5-8259U is used, as it´s the closest we can match the i5-8250U of the Ideapad (https://everymac.com/systems/apple/macbook_pro/specs/macbook-pro-core-i5-2.3-13-mid-2018-true-tone-display-touch-bar-specs.html)
- - according to the Dortania guide a MacBookPro14,X is better, feel free to try and use those SMBIOS and see if it gets you better results

 ### config.plist
  - the config.plist is the exact result of follwing the Dortania guide for Kabylake laptops: https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/kaby-lake.html#starting-point
+ - **do not forget** to set up the Platforminfo/Generic/ section, this is unique to every Hackintosh as it contains SerialNumber, MLB, ROM.
+Use this guide: https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/kaby-lake.html#platforminfo
+ - for this setup the SMBIOS of the MacBookPro15,2 with i5-8259U is used, as it´s the closest we can match the i5-8250U of the Ideapad (https://everymac.com/systems/apple/macbook_pro/specs/macbook-pro-core-i5-2.3-13-mid-2018-true-tone-display-touch-bar-specs.html)
+ - according to the Dortania guide a MacBookPro14,X is better, feel free to try and use those SMBIOS and see if it gets you better results.
+More information on choosing the right SMBIOS: https://dortania.github.io/OpenCore-Install-Guide/extras/smbios-support.html#how-to-decide

 ### Files